ebarped/kubeswap/README.md

 - Compress the db into a single file, to enable
   - simplicity: the user has a single file with all the database, not a directory
   - backup/restore: easier to backup, restore or move between machines

-## Differences with other projects
-- [kubecm](https://github.com/sunny0826/kubecm): kubecm uses a single kubeconfig file, meanwhile this projects uses a key-value DB to store multiple kubeconfigs, but separated one from another.
-I use a lot of different kubeconfig files, and some of them are ephemeral (lifetime under 1 day), so it makes no point to merge them in a "master" kubeconfig.